snoyberg/posa-chapter/warp.md

 `Response` of WAI has three constructors:

+    ResponseFile Status ResponseHeaders FilePath (Maybe FilePart)
     ResponseBuilder Status ResponseHeaders Builder
-    ResponseSource Status ResponseHeaders (Source (ResourceT IO) (Flush Builder)) ResponseFile Status ResponseHeaders FilePath (Maybe FilePart)
+    ResponseSource Status ResponseHeaders (Source (ResourceT IO) (Flush Builder))

-For `ResponseBuilder` and `ResponseSource`, send() is used to send both an HTTP response header and body with a fixed buffer.
-For `ResponseFile`,
-Warp uses send() and sendfile() to send an HTTP response header and body, respectively.
-Fig XXX illustrates this case.
+`ResponseFile` is used to send a static file while `ResponseBuilder` and `ResponseSource` are for sending dynamic contents created in memory.
+Each constructor includes both `Status` and `ResponseHeaders`.
+`ResponseHeaders` is defined as a pair of header field key and value.

 ### Composer for HTTP response header

-The old composer for HTTP response header creates a `Builder` of the blaze-builder package by appending the `Bytestring`s in the `Status` and the `ResponseHeaders`.
+The old composer for HTTP response header creates a `Builder`, by appending the `Bytestring`s in the `Status` and the `ResponseHeaders`.

+also appeared in the `ResponseBuilder` constructor.
+We can append two `Builder`s in O(1) and can copy the appended data to a buffer in O(N).

 Each append operation runs in O(1).
 The `Builder` is converted to a list of *packed* `ByteString`s and sent with `writev()`.